Trump pitches tax plan as 'the best Christmas present of all'

 Trump touched on other topics during his speech, which lasted approximately 25 minutes.
 Most notably, he appeared to back off support for a bipartisan deal meant to extend federal payments to health insurers under ObamaCare.

 The proposal by Sens.
 Lamar Alexander, R-Tenn., and Patty Murray, D-Wash., would continue the payments for another two years.
 Trump had signed an executive order cutting off the funding to insurers last week.
+The Heritage Foundation has come out against the proposal.

 "I’m pleased that Democrats have finally responded to my call for them to take responsibility for their ObamaCare disaster and work with Republicans to provide much-needed relief to the American people," needled Trump before adding, "While I commend the bipartisan work done by Senators Alexander and Murray -- and I do commend it -- I continue to believe Congress must find a solution to the ObamaCare mess instead of providing bailouts to insurance companies."